kokx/esphome-docs/components/duco.rst

 Sensor component:
 -----------------

 The Duco box has the option to have CO2 and/or Humidity sensors attached.
-It can also read the current flow level, the time remaining in the current mode and the amount of days until the filter should be replaced.
+It can also read the current flow level, the time remaining in the current mode, the bypass status, temperatures of incoming and outgoing air, and the amount of days until the filter should be replaced.
 These can be configured as follows:

 .. code-block:: yaml